Cellerier Mortar: History

-Faced with heavy and effective German mortar fire in the Argonne sector French Artillery Captain Cellerier developed an improvised light trench mortar in November of 1914 that utilized cheap and available materials.
+Faced with heavy and effective German mortar fire in the Argonne sector French Artillery Captain Cellerier developed an improvised light trench mortar in November 1914 that utilized cheap and available materials.
 The base of the mortar was made from a wooden beam with a +45° notch cut out of it and the smoothbore barrel was made from discarded shell casings from the German 7.7 cm FK 96 n.A. field gun.
 The shell casing was modified by drilling a hole in the base for a pyrotechnic time fuze and the barrel was fastened to the base with a metal bracket which extended through the base and was bolted to the front.
 Photos of surviving mortars look like an iron pipe could also be used for the barrel instead of shell casings.
 An iron plate with a handle was attached to the front of the base to carry the mortar and two small spikes at the bottom of the plate anchored the base.

 To load the mortar a fuze was placed in the base of the barrel and then a propellant charge was inserted in the muzzle.
 Then a 65 mm projectile from the Canon de 65 M mle 1906 mountain gun modified with a tail-cone with four sheet metal fins that was placed in the muzzle and the fuze was lit which ignited the propellant charge.
 The range could be set by varying the size of the propellant charge and by placing shims beneath the base to change the angle of fire.
 Often groups of mortars were fired together to provide a preparatory barrage before crossing no man's land.
 These barrages helped mitigate the small size and inaccuracy of the projectiles.

 The ignition source would often be a lit cigarette.
 They were sometime called Taupia mortars, after taupe, the French term for the animal, the mole.